 If your child has college plans, you will definitely need to plan for their admissions requirements.
 Contact several colleges of choice to find out their requirements for incoming freshmen and create a plan based on that.

-Again, if they are not college-bound, and depending on your state homeschool law, graduation requirements are up to the parent.
-I have really ejoyed tailoring this to my children.
+Again, if they are not college-bound, and depending on your state homeschool law, graduation requirements are up to the parent just like the high school transcript for homeschool is.
+I have really enjoyed tailoring this to my children.
 My goal is well-rounded, mature, adult, Christians, so I design their high school based on that.

 This is a time to have fun and be creative!
 Homeschool graduations come in many forms, from a simple family get-together to a formal ceremony with lots of other teens.